 Besides those who prefer to sleep on their side, you may be among the individuals who need to sleep on their side due to a medical condition.
 For example, pregnant women beyond the first trimester should avoid sleeping on their stomach or their back - leaving only the side sleeping positions available to them.
 Another example is that those who suffer from heartburn are recommended to sleep on their left side.
 And those who snore tend to get relief from sleeping on their side.

-There is no absolute hard and fast rule about which level of firmness you need, as it will vary from one side sleeper to another.
+There is no hard and fast rule about the level of firmness you need, as it will vary from one side sleeper to another.